srhtakeba/github.io/README.md

 ## Bare Bones HTML
 ### Edit some HTML
-Using the terminal, enter the first folder using the following command:
+In your editor, open the `hack_day_2019/bare_bones` folder.
+Then, using the terminal, type the following command:

 `cd hack_day_2019/bare_bones`

-This will bring you into the first folder in this repo.
+The `cd` command allows you to navigate the directories in your file system.
+You can now execute other commands from the `bare_bones` folder.

 You'll notice that there are two files in this folder: `index.html` and `style.css`

-On line 7, replace:
+On line of `7` of index.html, replace:

 ``` <title>My Website</title>```